-Item Control, Indicator, or Connector Function 1 PWR Indicator Lights when the Fradswitch is powered.
+ltem Control, Indicator, or Connector Function 1 PWR Indicator Lights when the Fradswitch is powered.
 2 Main Link Activity Indicators Indicators, one for each main link, light when the corresponding link is active (receives or transmits frames).
 3 Channel Activity Indicators Indicators, one for each channel, light when the corresponding channel is active (receives or transmits data).

 Table 4-1.
-Fradswitch-8A controls, indicators, and connectors (continued)
+Fradswitch-6A/S, -12A/S controls, indicators, and connectors

-Item Control, Indicator, or Connector Function 4 SYNC Indicator Indicators, one for each main link, indicate Fradswitch synchronization status.
-Condition Indication Off Fradswitch not powered.
-On Fradswitch powered and synchronized with the corresponding X.25 DTE or DCE peer.
-Flashing Fradswitch powered, but (continuous) not synchronized with the corresponding X.25 DTE or DCE peer.
-5 ERR Indicator Lights when a hardware malfunction was detected during the self-test automatically performed upon power-up, or after pressing the RESET pushbutton.
-6 OVF Indicator Lights when the Fradswitch's buffers are full.
-In a properly designed system, this condition usually indicates that one of the DTE units connected to the Fradswitch does not respond to the flow-control commands sent by the Fradswitch, a condition that could be caused by incorrect configuration of the Fradswitch.
-7 TEST Indicator Lights to indicate that the Fradswitch is in the diagnostics mode (one of the test loops active) or that one of its channels is connected to the Fradswitch command facility.
-In either case, traffic is interrupted.
-8 RESET pushbutton Resets Fradswitch internal circuits (including the data buffers) and initiates the power-up self-test.
-9 Channel Connectors Connection to Fradswitch channels (one connector per channel).
+ltem Control, Indicator, or Connector Function

+4 SYNC Indicator Indicators, one for each main link, indicate

+Fradswitch syn chronization status.

+Condition Indication

+Off Fradswitch not powered.

+On Fradswitch powered and

+synchronized with the corres-

+ponding X.25 DTE or DCE

+peer.

+Flashing Fradswitch powered, but

+(Continuous) not synchronized with the

+corresponding X.25 DTE

+or DCE peer.

+5 ERR Indicator e e nardware malfunction was

+g the self-test automatically

+· · · n power-up, or after pressing

+the RESET put

+6 OVF Indicator e Fradswitch's buffers are full.
+In

+gned system, this condition usually

+ne of the DTE units connected to

+does not respond to the flow-

+nds sent by the Fradswitch, a

+could be caused by incorrect

+f the Fradswitch.

+7 TEST Indicator e e te that the Fradswitch is in the

+de (one of the test loops active)

+s channels is connected to the

+nmand facility.
+In either case,

+0 traffic is interru

+8 Channel Connectors Fradswitch channels

+(one connector per channel).